 Public Performance.
 Students are required to perform at least one hour at the Dickens of a Christmas festival in Franklin or equivalent.

 In order to protect instructors and other students from contagious diseases, we request that students who have a fever, or who have had a fever within 24 hours, do not attend private lessons or group classes.
 The same guidelines are suggested for students with nausea.
 Teachers reserve the right to not teach lessons for students who are ill, or appear to be suffering symptoms of the flu, colds, etc.

 Unfortunately, we have no control over inclement weather.
 If group classes must be cancelled an announcement will be made via email and through the GroupMe app.
 If you are not currently on GroupMe, please download the app and join the Music City Strings group.
 Please use your best judgement in regards to traveling for lessons or group classes.
 If classes have not been canceled and you feel it is unsafe to drive in the conditions that exist, please inform your teacher and stay home.
 Lessons will not be canceled or made-up due to weather.
 Rather, the lesson may be given via Skype.

 The academic year is divided into two terms.
 The school term is a 10-month term beginning in August and ending in May and is governed by the MCS Academy master calendar.
+In this term, the student has a regularly scheduled weekly lesson time along with a weekly group class.
 The summer term is a 2-month term running through June and July.
-Total tuition for a given term is determined by the total number of scheduled individual lessons and group classes as per the fee schedule.
+In this term, lesson times are more flexible and group class is optional.
+The student will have six lessons in the summer term, but may request to add additional lessons depending on availability.
+Total tuition is determined by the total number of lessons and group classes throughout the year as per the fee schedule.